urinieto/LargeScaleCoverSongId/README.md

 -----------

 This task compares one given track against two others and decides which one of the two is actually a cover of the given track.
-The list of tracks is found in the file `SHS/list_500queries.txt`.
+The list of tracks for this task is found in the file `SHS/list_500queries.txt`.

+To run the task without any dimensionality reduction (i.e. each track is represented by a 12x75 vector), type:

+	./binary_task.py path_to_MSD

+The result, as reported in (Thierry et. al 2012), should be 82.2%.

 Requirements
 ============